 Little kids (ages 2-4):

-Start by scooping sand until you cover your kid’s feet, legs, hands and arms with sand.
+Start by scooping sand until you cover your kid’s feet, legs, hands or arms with sand.
 Marvel at their disappearance, then cheer as they burst back out from under the sand.
+Repeat.

 Older kids (whenever patient enough)